LIMITED OFFER:

 If you have liked this story you can explore other similar stories

-The biting wind whipped across the Scottish Highlands, carrying the scent of peat smoke and the distant roa...
+The biting wind whipped at Leo's face, carrying the scent of pine and the distant rumble of engines.
+He gri...